EricMorse/ECE434/hw03/ReadMe.md

 hw03.py takes two arguments.
 The first is T_low temperature setting.
 The second is T_high temperature setting.
 "./hw03.py 0x19 0x1a" will execute the code with 0x19 as T_low alert setting and 0x1a as T_high alert.

+i2cread.py reads the temperatures in python and does not take arguments. i2cread.sh reads the temperatures in shell and does not take arguments.

 # Homework 3: Etch A Sketch

 ### Description